barmalei/zebkit/src/jekyll/docs.layouts.md

 title: Layout manager
 ---

-User interface has to be adjustable and adaptive to an environment and a hardware where it can be shown.
-To avoid potential UI layouting problems developers should not positioning and sizing UI components by assigning dedicated (x,y) coordinates and (width,height).
+User interface has to be adaptive to an environment and a hardware where it can be shown.
+To avoid potential UI layouting problems developers should not positioning and sizing UI components by assigning dedicated (x,y) coordinates and (width,height) size.

 Layout managers is well known solution to get adaptive UI that helps developing adjustable UI layout.
 Layout manager doesn't trust fixed UI components positions and sizes.
 It uses rules-based manner to order UI components.
 Layout manager "knows" two important things:

-  * How to order UI child components
+  * How to order UI child components of the given container component
-  * How to compute the component preferred size taking in account its child components hierarchy
+  * How to compute the container component preferred size taking in account its child components hierarchy

 Usage layout manager in zebkit looks something like the following: